 The settlement was official when Takeda’s board of directors signed off on it in late April.
 It allows for $2.37 billion to be dispersed to plaintiffs when 95% of the plaintiffs opt-in.
 That dollar figure goes up to $2.7 billion if 97% of the plaintiffs opt-in.

 This is probably a little artificial.
 I don’t see Takeda tossing the settlement because only 93% of the plaintiffs agree to settle their lawsuits.

 Although the settlement amount seems huge, it has to be divvied up among the nearly 9,000 plaintiffs.
 It is up to a court-appointed Special Master to figure out exactly how to do that.
 4,000 Actos cases were already consolidated in Louisiana as part of multidistrict litigation, so this settlement would prevent the MDL from going any further.
 So for people asking “How much money will I get from the Actos settlement?”, I think the answer is that it remains to be seen.

-Even if plaintiffs do not opt in to this settlement, Takeda has still made over $300 million available in the event of future litigation.
-So after all is said and done, the company could spend as much a $3 billion to make people stop suggesting that their drug is dangerous.
+Even if plaintiffs do not opt-in to this settlement, Takeda has still made over $300 million available in the event of future litigation.
+So after all is said and done, the company could spend as much as $3 billion to make people stop suggesting that their drug is dangerous.

 Should you opt-out of the Actos settlement?
 There is no way a blog post can answer that question for you.
 This is a conversation you should have with your lawyer.
 If you don’t have one, you need to get one quickly.

 The Actos settlement had a large per person average settlement.
 The Actos bladder cancer lawsuits are being used as a market in 2022 for two different pieces of litigation where bladder cancer is the primary injury: